emilia-cichocki/CMOR_438_Fall_2025_Emilia/README.md

     - To verify functionality, unit and integration tests are included for each algorithm in `tests`

 ## Dependencies & Requirements
 The code in this repository has been built and tested using Python 3.9.6.
-The following Python packages are required (specific versions known to work with the code are listed in each of the associated notebooks)
+The following Python packages are required (specific versions known to work with the code are listed in each of the associated notebooks):
 - NumPy
 - Pandas
 - Matplotlib